AuthorityWu/DGUT-ALIS/content/publication/wang2012mvabund/index.md

 publication: In *Methods in Ecology and Evolution, 2012*
 publication_short: In *Methods in Ecology and Evolution*

+abstract: 'Summary:
-# abstract: 1.
-The mvabund package for R provides tools for model-based analysis of multivariate abundance data in ecology.
+1. The mvabund package for R provides tools for model-based analysis of multivariate abundance data in ecology.
 2. This includes methods for visualising data, fitting predictive models, checking model assumptions, as well as testing hypotheses about the community–environment association.
-3. This paper briefly introduces the package and demonstrates its functionality by example.
+3. This paper briefly introduces the package and demonstrates its functionality by example.'
 # Summary.
 An optional shortened abstract.
-summary: 1.
-The mvabund package for R provides tools for model-based analysis of multivariate abundance data in ecology.
-2. This includes methods for visualising data, fitting predictive models, checking model assumptions, as well as testing hypotheses about the community–environment association.
-3. This paper briefly introduces the package and demonstrates its functionality by example.
+# summary:

 # links: